florian-huber/ai_for_smart_health/README.md

 conda env create -f environment.yml
 ```
 This should create a Python 3.9 environment with the packages listed in the yaml-file.

+## Hardware & performance
+This course will include a lot of machine learning, mostly also deep learning.
+For this, we will work with the Python libraries scikit-learn (classical machine learning) and Tensorflow (deep learning).

+Scikit-learn can be accelerated using scikit-learn-intelex (https://intel.github.io/scikit-learn-intelex), although this will not be needed for the live coding sessions we do.

+Tensorflow can make use of NVIDIA graphic cards, which can greatly enhance deep learning model training.
+While this allows us to use a lot of low-level optimization, it can be tricky and time consuming to get this up and running.